Launch assetStrategy and GTM narrative

 - GBP 5,000 to GBP 10,000 per month

-- Best for: teams that want past work connected across methods so stronger answers are easier to stand behind
+- Best for: teams that want imported past work connected across methods so insight travels further and the business can keep learning from it

-- Use when: they need native plus external research connected and queryable together
+- Use when: they need platform-run research plus external research connected and queryable together

 ### Enterprise